mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 "People cannot be owned, Setre.
 I thought you were better than this."

-"I'm not your right-hand anymore.
+"I'm not your guardian anymore.
 You have no idea what happened in the all the time you were gone.
-What we had to do to survive."
+Things have changed now."

 "When I left, you had such conviction and even more strength than I had.
-You knew everything I knew.
-Shinna could have been brought to justice and the Great Pavilion reformed, but now it's gone back to being a hive of addiction."

-"We needed you, Casra," she said, raising her voice.
-"We needed you and you left right as everything was fell apart."

-"You forced me out!"

-"I sent you off this island to get Linyu to safety.
-I waited and waited for you to come back, but you never did.
-Now you expect me to have picked up your mess all by myself?
-The only way to survive was to adapt, so yes, Casra, this is who I am now."
+I taught you everything I knew.
+Why didn't you bring Shinna to justice?"

+She rose her voice, as if to say something she'd been waiting to say for a long time.

+"I'm not you, Casra.
+They trusted you with their lives, but me?
+I'm the one that put you on a boat and sent you away as everything fell apart.
+I might as well have been Shinna haeself, the way they looked at me after that."

+"You sent me away for Linyu's safety.
+They knew that."

+"How could they trust me?
+I told them you would be back, but you never showed.
+They had to move on.
+But I never gave up on you.
+I've been waiting for you.
+For so long."

+Her voice began to break now that hae presence had sunken in, and she released her spear to the ground, moving close to embrace Casra.

+"The things I had to do to survive," she said through tears, "You wouldn't think I was the same person."

+Kipnu was moved, and waved to Linyu to come up the ladder.
+There was no danger for hae here.
+Thi emerged from the hole and Kipnu listened to them, out of their sights.

+Setre recognized hae first, and was ecstatic.

+"Linyu!
+Oh you've grown so much!" she said proudly as she rushed in to embrace hae.

+For a while all Kipnu heard was silence.

+"You," thi said, "You pushed us away from home.
+Aren't you done bullying us?"

+"Linyu... no why would I–"

+"Go away.
+We don't want you here."

+"Linyu," Casra said, shocked at his words, "Setre is your nather, no matter what."

+"I saw who she really is in the forest.
+If Shinna knew we were here, we would be just like Kipnu–"

+"Don't say that, Linyu," Casra interjected, but Setre held her hand out in defeat.

+"No... thi is right.
+If Shinna discovers that you've come back, your lives would be in immediate danger.
+You would be taken to hae, if not by me, then by another guardian.
+There's nothing I could do to stop it."

+Casra regained hae composure and asked, "Please...
+Tell us what happened."

 <!-- left off -->

-"I understand.
-And Ramne?"

-"He became a dealer.
-Shipped off to Yansha long before his sentence.
-Probably bribes."

-"No..."
-Casra paused to fully understand what this meant.
-"All of our work... was in vain."

-She regained hae composure and said, "Please...
-Tell me what happened."

 "There is a network of spies in every tribe, hidden from view, plotting and scheming to bring them down from the inside out.
 Nobody knew who might be lurking behind a corner or sabotaging every plan.
 Shinna has removed all other tribes from the Great Pavilion and killed people in hae own tribe that thi suspected of espionage."